Give Us a Goal: Music video

 The song's music video was shot at Brighton & Hove Albion F.C.'s Goldstone Ground in Hove on 9 and 11 February 1978.
 It features the band performing the song in front of the team's supporters, interspersed with sequences of the band playing football with the team.
 The footage of the band playing football was shot on the first day of filming during one of the team's practice matches and the footage of the band performing the song was shot on the second day of filming prior to a home match.
 It was so cold during the shoot that the band struggled to play football on the first day and guitarist Dave Hill had to wear a woolly hat on the second.

-The directors of the video insisted the film crew keep filming until one of the band members scored a goal against Brighton's goalkeeper.
+The video was made by Jon Roseman Productions (produced by Paul Flattery).
+Roseman was an avid supporter of Brighton and determined that the video be shot there.
+When the band performed for the crowd, the reception was very hostile (as the band were Wolverhampton Wanderers' supporters), but because you never hear the crowd, the visuals made it look as if they were welcoming.
+For the other footage, the directors of the video insisted the film crew keep filming until one of the band members scored a goal against Brighton's goalkeeper.
 It took a long time for them to achieve this but eventually drummer Don Powell was successful.
 In 1991, Holder recalled, "We were actually playing with the Brighton team and they kicked the shit out of us.
 Alan Mullery was the manager at the time and he was shouting to the team from the sidelines, 'Let them have a kick!'.
 I had to take a penalty at one point and could I get the ball in the net?
 I must have tried ten times and in the end the goalie was rolling on the floor pissing himself laughing."